Samatha means calm. We practice calming the body and mind through mindfulness of breath. Through calming the mind, we find greater clarity.

 Chicago Samatha Management Group, which supports local practice weeks and weekends, especially for those who couldn’t otherwise afford it and pays for purchase of cushions and other supplies.

-We practice meditation classes in the samatha tradition as taught through the Samatha Foundation of North America and the Samatha Trust of the UK, which are both non-profit organizations, run by experienced meditation teachers on the basis on dāna (generosity).
+We practice meditation in the samatha tradition as taught through the Samatha Foundation of North America and the Samatha Trust of the UK, which are both non-profit organizations, run by experienced meditation teachers on the basis on dāna (generosity).
+You can learn more about the practice through either of these websites.

 In this tradition, we practice in groups, led by–but never centered on–a teacher.
 Samatha teachers help support each person in their meditation practice through both group and one-on-one conversations, and in turn are supported by the community of samatha teachers, in North America, and worldwide.
 Through practicing in groups, all who practice samatha meditation are supported both by peers and more experienced meditators.
 As a community of meditation practitioners, our focus in conversations is how to deepen our meditation practice and connect what we learn from our practice to life experiences.